-LED street lights are quickly moving from pilot projects to large scale projects.
+LED street lights are quickly moving from pilot projects to large-scale projects.
 This is due to the promise of LED technology advancement.
-We’re seeing enhanced safety and security, a reduction in carbon emissions and significant financial benefits because of the promise LED lights’ technology provides.
+We’re seeing enhanced safety and security, a reduction in carbon emissions, and significant financial benefits because of the promise LED lights’ technology provides.
 We can have a better understanding of these matters if we have a straight and concise understanding of LED technology and its actual use.

 It’s likely that you have already come across several blogs which have provided you with a ton of research material.
 So much material, in fact, that it has left you a bit confused and with a lot of questions.
-We’ll help you understand LED street lights in the simplest way.
+We’ll help you understand LED street lights advantages in the simplest way.
 Let’s take a look at a few of LED lights’ benefits to street lights.

 First, What Is A LED Street Light?

 Even though LED lighting for street lights is a new concept, the science for the application of LED lights to street lights is straightforward because LED lighting has practically been around for some time.
 In terms of structure, the bulb of the LED light is a little different than its traditional counterpart.
-Traditional light bulbs have filaments, LED lights do not.
-Also, the color temperature and intensity of lighting depends only on the movement of electrons in the semiconductor material.
-On top of that, LED lights run on solid state tech.
+Traditional light bulbs have filaments, LED lights to do not.
+Also, the color temperature and intensity of lighting depend only on the movement of electrons in the semiconductor material.
+On top of that, LED lights run on solid-state tech.
 This means that they are easy to program and control.
-Because of this, this type of lighting fixture can be considered as the most flexible and versatile light source present in the market at this time.
+Because of this, this type of lighting fixture can be considered the most flexible and versatile light source present in the market at this time.

 Compared to traditional lights, LED street lights consume less energy but produce more light.
 There are even some systems that can harness solar power for LED light fixtures.
 You can also see an improvement in power usage.
-This is because most lighting fixtures only produce a fraction of required lighting.
+This is because most lighting fixtures only produce a fraction of the required lighting.
 LED lights do not waste light.
 LEDs have a power efficacy of 90.
-HPS (high-pressure sodium) lamps counterparts, on the other hand, has a maximum power efficacy of 68.
+HPS (high-pressure sodium) lamps counterparts, on the other hand, have a maximum power efficacy of 68.